misudashi/systems/3 RESSOURCES/Articles/A-How to actually have good grades.md

 For instance, at the end of this article, you would be needed to think, say, or write : "Okay, so there were 3 main steps to get good grades : The first one is to take good notes with this method, and the Second one is to do that, etc".

 ###### Keeping a way of remembering what you just understood : taking notes
 And that's where it all makes sense.
 You're capable of reformulating what you understood, right ?
 Well that's exactly what the process of taking notes is all about.
 After reformulating all of this in your head, you will want to draw a mind map.
 It doesn't have to be fancy at all, don't worry.
 It would literally take 5 minutes.
 Like seriously, **don't make it fancy**.
-Here's what mines look like :
+Here's how mine looks:
 [![Image](https://misudashi.ga/static/example_mindmap.jpg)](https://misudashi.ga/static/example_mindmap.jpg)

 #### How to use your notes